whisperity/DuplicateDestroyer/README.md

 ----------
     DuplicateDestroyer.exe

-    -h    Show this help text.
+    -h    Show this help text
     -v    Verbose mode
-    -d    Dry run.
-Only check for duplicates, but don't actually remove them."
-    -o    Automatically schedule the OLDEST file for keeping.
-    -n    Automatically schedule the NEWEST file for keeping.
+    -d    Dry run/discovery - Only check for duplicates, but don't actually remove them -o    Automatically keep the OLDEST of the files -n    Automatically keep the NEWEST of the files

 Exit codes
 ----------
     0   Program terminated normally
-    1   Exception happened while counting files or iterating the tree 2   One or more files failed to be deleted
+    1   Program failure, the internal data got corrupted 2   One or more files' removal failed
-    3   Configuration error (i.e.: using both -o and -n switches)
+    3   Configuration error

 License
 -------